bfmatei/PiPTool/README.md

 - Added Netflix support (many thanks to [https://github.com/JoeKuhns](Joe JoeKuhns) for his hard work)
 - Fixed issue with YouTube not working on embedded videos
 - Improved the performance by triggering the plugin only on the supported websites (thanks, again, to [https://github.com/JoeKuhns](Joe JoeKuhns))
+- Created a more programatic way to handle the project (instructions coming soon)
 - more to come

 ### Version 1.6